 Though I became aware of this years ago, it was still an a-ha moment for me a couple weeks ago when I had some lingering trauma come into my awareness about the fear of getting unwanted attention and possibly feeling helpless if I do.
 So many layers to unravel!

 While I’m healing every day, I’ve come to realize healing can be messy and there are still going to be times where something triggers a memory or feeling.
 Difference now is the intensity seems to be less and less.
-It no longer takes over and it’s easier to acknowledge it, feel it and move on.
+There are also less instances where it no longer takes over and it’s easier to acknowledge it, feel it and move on.

 OVERWEIGHT represents a need for protection.
 We seek protection from hurts, slights, criticism, abuse, sexuality, and sexual advances; from a fear of life in general and also specifically.